wp-plugins/alphaomega-captcha-anti-spam/readme.txt

  - A variation of the conventional captcha that requires the user to perform a simple mathematical task.

+**Captcha Artistica**
+ - A creative captcha that requires the user to enter the name of the artist who created the work shown in the captcha.

+**Captcha Cinematica**
+ - A variant of the customary captcha that requires the user to enter the title of a well-known film.

-**Captcha Geographica**
+**Captcha Litera-cha**
- - A modification of the traditional captcha that requires the user to enter the name of a capital city or geographical place.
+ - A variant of the traditional captcha that requires the user to enter the name of the writer who wrote the work shown in the captcha.

 **Captcha Scientifica**
  - A mutation of the ubiquitous captcha that requires the user to enter an answer to a scientific question or quiz.

-**Captcha Cinematica**
- - A variant of the customary captcha that requires the user to enter the title of a well-known film.

 **Captcha Historica**